This article has links to products and services we love, which we may make commission from.

 The Nol smart card will save you money on public transport.

 Dubai’s tram stops at top attractions like Palm Jumeirah, Dubai Marina, Jumeirah Lakes Towers and more.

-Finally, there is also monorail in Dubai which runs from the trunk of the Palm to the iconic Atlantis The Palm.
+Finally, there is also a monorail in Dubai that runs from the trunk of the Palm to the iconic Atlantis The Palm.

 The Dubai tram is connected to The Palm monorail station.